 God orchestrated an incredible story as to how we got here.
 We were first assigned to go to Vienna, Austria.
 The missionaries we first talked to had to go back to the states because of family health issues.
 So we were put in contact with the new missionaries of the church in Vienna.
 They Skyped us to let us know that they were working on becoming a more indigenous church (which is the goal of churches in other countries) and they suggested a small church they had just left in the Canary Islands that may need some help.

 With the international population on the island, the statistics are alarming.
 Less than 0.2% consider themselves evangelical Christians.
 We do live on an island that is known for it's beauty and tourism BUT on this beautiful island there are a people that, if not for the grace of God and the spreading of the Gospel, will die and go to Hell.
-It's about the lost souls.
+It's all about lost souls.
 It's about getting the hopeful and loving Gospel of Christ to a hopeless and dying world.

 In the states there are churches on every street corner.
 On our island there are villages in the mountains that don't have a church.
-In the U.S. you cannot find a person who hasn't been exposed to the Gospel, on the island there are people who have never even heard the name of Christ.
+In the U.S. you cannot find a person who hasn't been exposed to the Gospel, on the island there are people who have never even heard the name of Jesus Christ.
 In the states there is still a culture of Christianity, on the island, they are completely secularized.
-Here they are historically Catholic church, but most view the church as old and having now value in their life, wanting nothing to do with any type of religion.
+Here they are historically Catholic church, but most view the church as old and having no value in their life, wanting nothing to do with any type of religion.

 How can I give?